monicams89/Capstone-Project/README.md

 # Capstone-Project
-Predicting Likes and Attention on a YouTube video
+Predicting Likes and Attention for YouTube videos